What Are The QROPS Brexit Implications?

 - Consolidation: Putting different retirement savings schemes and pension plans into one fund makes management simpler and cuts costs.
 Consolidation helps to tie up administrative loose ends including differing start dates for pension schemes as they are all aligned at 55 years old.

 - Moving To A New Overseas Location: When onshore retirement funds are switched to a jurisdiction like Malta or Gibraltar, the retirement saver is able to move to any place they wish without having to switch pension schemes.
 By eliminating the need to move their money each time they move to a different country, they can save on the associated costs.

-- International Service Providers: Portable pension schemes allow expatriates to take full advantage of the financial and tax benefits available in offshore jurisdictions even if they currently live in a country with no providers.
+- International Service Providers: Portable pension schemes allow expatriates to take full advantage of the financial and tax benefits3 available in offshore jurisdictions4 even if they currently live in a country with no providers.

-- Foreign Currency Advantages: Because schemes offer payouts in a number of major international currencies, savers can avoid issues with juggling of exchange rates.
+- Foreign Currency Advantages: Because schemes offer payouts in a number of major international currencies, savers can avoid issues with juggling of exchange rates.5

 - Savings Are Beyond The Government’s Reach: Although the scheme operate under the supervision of HM Revenue and Customs (HMRC) and have UK ties, they remain unaffected by certain restrictions that UK-based pension schemes are subject to, including taxation and lifetime allowance.

 While the politicians squabbled over whether to remain in the European Union or to leave, many expatriates and international workers continued to fret about what QROPS Brexit would mean for their retirement savings and related investments.
 This is because, for many retirement savers, there is a level of uncertainty with regard to the impact of leaving the EU on their savings following the passing of the referendum.